 Here's a list of buses from Istanbul to other Turkish cities.

 Marmaray is Istanbul's regional commuter rail line connecting Europe and Asia through a rail tunnel beneath the Bosphorus.
-Inaugurated on Republic Day (29 October) 2013, the 90th anniversary of the proclamation of the Turkish Republic, the system currently has only a few stations open in the heart of the city, with the farther stations to east and west to be opened in the future.
+Inaugurated on Republic Day (29 October) 2013, the 90th anniversary of the proclamation of the Turkish Republic, the system currently has five stations open in the heart of the city, with the farther stations to east and west to be opened in the future.
 More...

 Three lines of Istanbul's Metro